 - Biting into a big juicy slice of watermelon at your weekend BBQ party.

-So what does summertime happiness mean to you?
+So what does summertime cozy-ness mean to you?
 Cause that’s really a rough translation of hygge, you know.

 That’s on top of everyone’s list I’m sure.
 A summer cottage, visiting Grandma, driving across the country in search of the best summer festivals.
 Camping is always jam packed with adventures for young and old alike.